SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ### Sequence Nodes

-Method nodes have a body, represented as a `ASTSequenceNode`.
+Method nodes have a body, represented as an `ASTSequenceNode`.
 A sequence node is a sequence of instructions or statements.
 All expressions are statements, including all nodes we have already seen such as literals, variables, arrays, assignments and message sends.
-We will introduce later two more kind of nodes that can be included as part of a sequence node: block nodes and return nodes.
+We will introduce later two more kinds of nodes that can be included as part of a sequence node: block nodes and return nodes.
 Block nodes are expressions that are syntactically and thus structurally similar to methods.
 Return nodes, representing the return instruction `^`, are statement nodes but not expression nodes, i.e., they can only be children of sequence nodes.